UnboundTechCo/DXcore/README.md

 ## Overview

-**DXcore, a proprietary and unreleased core, powers advanced VPN capabilities in [DefyxVPN](https://github.com/UnboundTechCo/defyxVPN), a fully open-source client developed with Flutter.**
+DXcore, a proprietary and closed core designed to protect users from censorship and network restrictions, powers advanced VPN capabilities in [DefyxVPN](https://github.com/UnboundTechCo/defyxVPN), a fully open-source client developed with Flutter.

 The decision to keep DXcore closed-source is intentional: it implements advanced and customized censorship-circumvention protocols.
 Public disclosure of these implementations would make it significantly easier for adversarial systems (e.g., GFW) to analyze, fingerprint, and block them, directly endangering users.
 This is not secrecy for its own sake — it is an operational security measure in an ongoing struggle to ensure safe, reliable, and unrestricted connectivity.